walkxcode/Dashboard-Icons/CONTRIBUTING.md

 ## Contact

-If you have any questions or need assistance, feel free to reach out at [bjorn@lammers.media](mailto:bjorn@lammers.media).
+If you have any questions or need assistance, feel free to reach out at [homarr-labs@proton.me](mailto:homarr-labs@proton.me).
 I'm happy to help.